 This year’s update is relatively small, with a focus on emerging technologies like VR.
 For most people, there won’t be any major new features to play with; just some nice refinements.

 In this article, I’m going to flag the biggest updates in Photoshop CC, Illustrator CC, and Premiere Pro CC.
-For the time being, Adobe Photoshop Lightroom hasn’t been updated.
+For the time being, Adobe Lightroom hasn’t been updated.

 Photoshop CC 2017